2020 NHRA Drag Racing Series: Pandemic Impact on Schedule

-Originally scheduled for 24 races, the first Pomona and the Arizona rounds were finished when the impact of the Rudy Gobert incident and the abandonment of The Players Championship FedEx Cup PGA Tour event midway through the first round when the NHRA was 70 air miles away in Gainesville Raceway led to the NHRA revising the schedule as a result of the global pandemic.
+Originally scheduled for 24 races, the first Pomona and the Arizona rounds have been completed.
+The onset of the COVID-19 pandemic along with the Rudy Gobert incident and the abandonment of The Players Championship FedEx Cup PGA Tour event midway through the first round, led to the NHRA postponing the Gatornationals and revising the schedule.

 On March 25, the NHRA announced the Countdown playoff had been cancelled because of the compressed schedule.
 They originally eliminated five races—Atlanta, Richmond, Epping, the first Las Vegas race, and the second Charlotte race while slotting the April Charlotte race into September, and reduced the schedule to 19 races (including the two that had been held) while intending to resume on June 5 with the resumption of the Gatornationals, followed by the SpringNationals in Baytown, Texas.

 On May 4, the NHRA announced they were still working with authorities in various states and postponed more races.
-While removing one race from the plan, they intended to hold 16 more events in 2020 with an intent to start in August with spectators.
+While removing one race from the plan, they intended to hold 16 more events in 2020 with an intent of starting in August with spectators.
 This was announced shortly after NASCAR announced a series of races behind closed doors to resume.

 On June 3, the NHRA announced a new revised schedule, with races in Sonoma, Joliet, and Norwalk also cancelled, while returning Commerce to late August.
 The NHRA intended to restart July 11 at Lucas Oil Raceway, with spectators permitted, with two Lucas Oil Raceway rounds to restart the season.

 On June 25, the King County, Washington authorities cancelled the round at Pacific Raceways in Kent, Washington, as they would have only permitted the event to run behind closed doors.
 The event would not be held in 2021 either.